 Sec.
 19. Ordinances; enactment of.

 Each proposed ordinance or resolution shall be introduced in written or printed form, and shall not contain more than one (1) subject, which shall be clearly expressed in the title, except ordinances or resolutions making appropriations or authorizing the contracting of indebtedness or issuance of bonds or other evidence of indebtedness.
-No ordinance, unless it be declared an emergency measure, shall be passed finally on the date it is introduced, but must be passed, read and voted upon at two (2) regular meetings of the board.
+No ordinance, unless it be declared an emergency measure, shall be passed finally on the date it is introduced, but must be passed, read, and voted upon at two (2) separate meetings of the commission, either regular or special meetings.

 If Proposition No. 17 is approved by the voter on November 8, 2022, Section 19 of Article VI of the Slaton City Charter shall thereafter read as follows: